objectiv/objectiv.io/docs/docs/taxonomy/reference/location-contexts/LinkContext.md

 # LinkContext

-An [PressableContext](/taxonomy/reference/location-contexts/PressableContext) that contains an href.
+A [PressableContext](/taxonomy/reference/location-contexts/PressableContext) that contains an href.

 import Mermaid from '@theme/Mermaid';